breezyltv/cse135-web-tracker/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 -   I use firebase authentication to sign in a user with an email address and password.
-    First of all, I added firebase into my react app In the Login.js at src/components/pages/Login.js
+    First of all, I added firebase into my react app.<br />
+    In the Login.js at src/components/pages/Login.js<br />
     it's basic that pass email and password value into signInWithEmailAndPassword function below:<br />

     ```